fosslight/fosslight-guide-en/started/2_try/4_project.md

 ![ProjectList](../images/project_list.png)
 You can search for a project, check the overall information of the project, and download the FOSSLight Report, OSS Notice, and OSS Package.

-- Search: You can search for a project by basic information of the project, status, license, OSS name, etc.
+- Search : You can search for a project by basic information of the project, status, license, OSS name, etc.
-- Project Name (Version): Double-clicking a row moves to the project detail screen.
+- Project Name (Version) : Double-clicking a row moves to the project detail screen.
-- Status: Displays the status information of the project.
+- Status : Displays the status information of the project.
-- Identification, Packaging: Click each item to move to the Identification and Packaging details.
+- Identification, Packaging : Click each item to move to the Identification and Packaging details.
-- Download: Click each icon to download the file.
+- Download : Click each icon to download the file.
-    - FOSSLight Report: You can download the list entered in Identification in FOSSLight Report format.
+    - FOSSLight Report : You can download the list entered in Identification in FOSSLight Report format.
-    - OSS Notice: Displayed when the packaging step is completed, and issued OSS Notices can be downloaded.
+    - OSS Notice : Displayed when the packaging step is completed, and issued OSS Notices can be downloaded.
-    - Packaging file: Displayed when the source code to be published in Packaging is uploaded, and packaging files can be downloaded.
+    - Packaging file : Displayed when the source code to be published in Packaging is uploaded, and packaging files can be downloaded.
-- Vulnerability: Displays the highest Critical Level among Vulnerability information of the entire Open Source List (excluding Exclude) included in the identification of the project.
+- Vulnerability : Displays the highest Critical Level among Vulnerability information of the entire Open Source List (excluding Exclude) included in the identification of the project.
     - Critical (Critical Score 9.0 ~ 10.0)
     - High (Critical Score 7.0 ~ 8.9)
     - Medium (Critical Score 4.0 ~ 6.9)